mkp170791/numpy/doc/neps/nep-0026-missing-data-summary.rst

 There has been dissatisfaction among several major groups of NumPy users about the existing status quo of missing data support.
-In particular, neither the numpy.ma component nor use of floating-point NaNs as a missing data signal fully satisfy the performance requirements and ease of use for these users.
+In particular, neither the numpy_demo.ma component nor use of floating-point NaNs as a missing data signal fully satisfy the performance requirements and ease of use for these users.
 The example of R, where missing data is treated via an NA placeholder and is deeply integrated into all